🔥 Land A High Paying Web3 Job In 90 Days LEARN MORE

 Ways to avoid losses from Short liquidation

-One of the best ways to avoid losses from Short liquidation is by properly managing risk and leveraging.
+One of the best ways to avoid losses from Short liquidation is by properly managing risk.
 When trading with leverage, it’s important to keep the amount of leverage used within reasonable limits.

 As a general rule, the higher the leverage used, the more volatile and risky trading becomes.
 It’s usually only recommended to use leverage if a trader is confident in their ability to time the market and has sufficient capital to absorb any losses.